bootique/bootique-swagger/README.md

     # Whether this UI console should be disabled. "false" by default.
     noWebAccess: false

-    # An optional JS function to control how API requests are executed
-    requestInterceptor: |
-      function(req) {
-        return req;
-      }
 ```
 When you start the application, the console will be available at `/<appcontext>/swagger-ui`.
 E.g.
 http://127.0.0.1:8080/swagger-ui/ .